Managing Cholesterol / Cardiovascular Disease

 • In later stages of atherosclerosis, endothelial cells, and macrophages secrete “accessory molecules”, such as sphingomyelinase (SMase) and lipoprotein lipase (LpL), which contribute to lipoprotein fusion and aggregation.
 This article explains this in more detail.

 Are you getting this?
 Basically small, dense, damaged, ApoB/LDL is what is getting trapped!
 NOT ALL LDL!
 IF we were to go by “one” then wouldn’t it make more LOGICAL sense to go by the Small LDL-P?
 I think so, but we really shouldn’t go by just one number.
+Glycation can also occur to HDL!

 Glycation is a huge factor because too many sugar molecules is just fueling this process!
 Remember the definition of glycation from earlier?
 Glycation: a chemical process in which a sugar molecule bonds to a protein or lipid/fat molecule.
 DITCH THE SUGARS AND ABUNDANCE OF CARBS!